FantasticFiasco/axis-js/packages/axis-discovery-ssdp/README.md

 ## Who is using it?

 The application [Searchlight](https://fantasticfiasco.github.io/searchlight/) is depending on this package to find Axis cameras on the network using SSDP.
 Download and give it a spin!

-## Family of packages

-The following NPM packages have been created to provide a smooth experience with devices from Axis Communications.

-- [axis-discovery](https://github.com/FantasticFiasco/axis-discovery-js) - A Node.js client library written in TypeScript capable of searching for Axis Communication cameras using Bonjour and SSDP (UPnP).
-    - [axis-discovery-bonjour](https://github.com/FantasticFiasco/axis-discovery-bonjour-js) - A Node.js Bonjour client library written in TypeScript capable of searching for Axis Communication cameras.
-    - `axis-discovery-ssdp` - This package
-- [axis-configuration](https://github.com/FantasticFiasco/axis-configuration-js) - A Node.js library written in TypeScript capable of configuring Axis Communication cameras.
-- [axis-maintenance](https://github.com/FantasticFiasco/axis-maintenance-js) - A Node.js library written in TypeScript capable of running maintenance operations on cameras from Axis Communication.
-- [axis-snapshot](https://github.com/FantasticFiasco/axis-snapshot-js) - A Node.js library written in TypeScript capable of getting snapshots from Axis Communication cameras.

 ## API